kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animatedcoffee shop website with HTML CSS and JavaScript
+Animatedc offee shop website with HTML CSS and JavaScript